dxdc/node-red-contrib-join-wait/README.md

 ## Configuration

 - Each item in the `Paths (Wait)` array corresponds with an input path to wait for.
 E.g., `["path_1", "path_2", "other_path"]`.
+Each path item must have a unique name.

 > This can also be configured at runtime by passing an array using `msg.pathsToWait`.

 - Each item in the `Paths (Expire)` array corresponds with an input path that will immediately expire all messages in the queue without further processing.
 This acts as a reset.
+Each path item must have a unique name.

 > This can also be configured at runtime by passing an array using `msg.pathsToExpire`.